cbcrouch/NSFramework/README.md

 These decisions were made to avoid being dependent on non-standard language/compiler features and because memory allocations will be managed manually.

+window_base: This directory contains two test applications, one written in Objective C and the other in Swift, that are designed to be full streamlined and programatic replacements for window, view, and the standard delegates that are used in NSFramework.
+The goal is that in time NSFramework can be independent from both Interface Builder and Xcode.

 Dependencies
 ------------